flexseth/playground-docs-updates/wp-content/convert-to-html-pages/playground-modes-with-examples.md

 ## Automatic Modes
+Understanding the context in which you are working on the Playground while doing local development.

+## How you can boot Playground
+Using `wp-now` or the VS Code Extension, you can boot Playground in a couple of different ways.
+The main difference is, it depends on what project folder (for VS Code extension), or directory (for `wp-now`) you are working in.

 `wp-now` automatically operates in a few different modes for both the start and the php commands.
+Here's [more info](./about-wp-now.md) on `wp-now` modes:

 The selected mode depends on the directory in which it is executed: